OHDSI/Vocabulary-v5.0/ICD10/manual_work/readme.md

 ### STEP 5 of the refresh: work with manual staging tables
-1.Extract the following csv file into the concept_manual table: https://drive.google.com/file/d/14X9LbiG7dqbfh_XK2jKV_yprO4-Y2feM/view?usp=sharing.
+1.Extract the [respective csv file](https://drive.google.com/file/d/14X9LbiG7dqbfh_XK2jKV_yprO4-Y2feM/view?usp=sharing) into the concept_manual table.
 The file was generated using the query:
 ```sql
 SELECT concept_name,
        domain_id,